davidhwyllie/findNeighbour4/doc/HowToTest.md

 Start the server
 -----------------

-To start the server, go to the findNeighbour2 *src* folder and run the command:
+To start the server, go to the findNeighbour3 *src* folder and run the command:

 ```
-python3 webservice-server.py
+python3 findNeighbour3-server.py
 ```
 Note: This application doesn't work with python2, so be sure to use python 3.

-This will try to start the webserver with a default configuration using SQLite.
+This will try to start the webserver with a default configuration, in debug mode.
+** Debug mode means, amongst other things, that all existing data will be wiped on server restart.
+This is good for unittesting, but not in many other settings.
+You need to edit the config file (see below) for your needs.**.

 If it fails to start, it's probably due to missing dependencies (which it will report).
 Install them, then try again.
 When it works, terminate the server, and kill any remaining process.

 The more general form for starting the server is:
 ```
-nohup python3 webservice-server.py {configfile.json} &
+nohup python3 findNeighbour3-server.py {configfile.json} &
 ```

 * If {configfile.json} is not provided, then it will use a default config file, config/default_config.json
 This is suitable for testing.
-It runs a test instance on localhost using an SQLite backend in ../unittest_Tmp/.
+It expects a mongodb running on localhost on the default port.
 **It is unsuitable for production.
 A warning is emitted if the server is running with this default configuration.**